-From the beginning of the discovery of Ibogaine, it had negative implication, oddly enough, in the 1930’s with olympic athletes.
-Ibogaine was sold by the french as a medical treatment and olympic athletes began using ibogaine as a performance enhancement drug.
+From the beginning of the discovery of Ibogaine, Ibogaine was sold by the french as a medical treatment and olympic athletes began using ibogaine as a performance enhancement drug.
 It wasn’t until the early 1960’s that Howard Lotsof discovered the medicinal properties of Ibogaine in relationship to his opiate addiction.
 By the time Lotsof and others got around to scientifically testing Ibogaine it was too late.
 The mid 1960’s came with sweeping regulations by the FDA and Ibogaine, like all other psychedelic drugs, became a Scheduled and controlled substance in most countries.
-Ibogaine made illegal to use on a personal level and for scientific testing.
+Ibogaine was made illegal to use on a personal level and for scientific testing.
 And Ibogaine may have been relatively new, but drugs like LSD were already showing huge promise in treating addictions.
 But the data didn’t matter.
-The FDA had made up its mind and these drugs were completely and totally outlawed, leaving many scientists scratching their head from the lack of logic that surrounded these sweeping generalizations.
+The FDA had made up its mind and these drugs were completely and totally outlawed, leaving many scientists scratching their heads from the lack of logic that surrounded these sweeping generalizations.
 Till date Ibogaine continues to remain a schedule 1 drug in the USA.
 Declared to have no medicinal value and to be extremely addictive.
-But the main question people around the world ask today is; Well if the FDA says so it must be true, right?
+But the main question people around the world ask today is ; Well if the FDA says so it must be true, right?

 COUNTRIES WHERE IBOGAINE IS COMPLETELY ILLEGAL